jamieweb/results-whitelist/README.md

 # results-whitelist
-Chrome extension that highlights sites in search results that have been whitelisted by the user.
+Chrome extension that highlights sites in Google search results that have been whitelisted by the user.